Counting quadrant walks via Tutte's invariant method: Solving algebraic models

 \subsection{Gessel's model}

-We start from~\eqref{eq:JL}, with the values of $a,b, c$ and $d$ given in Proposition~\ref{prop:abcd}.
-Returning to the original series $Q(0,y)$, which we denote again $Q(y)$, this gives an equation of the form~\eqref{quad1}, of degree $3$ in $Q(y)$, and involving three additional series $A_1=Q(0)$, $A_2=Q(-1)$ and $A_3=Q'(-1)$.
+We start from~\eqref{eq:JL}, with the values of $C_0, C_1, C_2$ and $C_3$ given in Proposition~\ref{prop:abcd}.
+Returning to the original series $Q(0,y)$, which we denote again $Q(y)$, this gives an equation of the form~\eqref{quad1}, of degree $3$ in $Q(y)$, and involving three auxiliary series $A_1=Q(0)$, $A_2=Q(-1)$ and $A_3=Q'(-1)$ (note that these series are slightly different from those involved in~\eqref{eq-a-voir}, which were expressed in terms of $S$ rather than $Q$).

 The equation~\eqref{quad2} has three roots, which are power series in $t$.
 We can compute their first coefficients, which appear suspiciously simple: $Y_\circ=1+O(t^6)$, $Y_+=t+2t^2+5t^4+14t^4+42t^5+O(t^6)$, $Y_-=-t+2t^2+5t^4-14t^4+42t^5+O(t^6)$.
 The first series thus seems to be constant, while the other two would involve Catalan numbers.
 These guesses can be proved as follows: If we eliminate $A_2$ and $A_3$ between~\eqref{quad1},~\eqref{quad2} and~\eqref{quad3}, we find that each series $Y$ must satisfy: